 To truly understand the differences between PRECICE and STRYDE, we need to look at past nails’ downsides.

 The advent of intramedullary nails helped to revolutionize the process of limb lengthening and while such nails have been around for several years, only recently have the use of internal nails become practical.

 Previously, some internal nails may have been mechanical and required activation by the patient via turning the leg at a particular angle or laterally raising the limb.
 This was true for the Albizzia and Bliskunov nails, but these methods of lengthening were painful, traumatic, and subject to human error due to the mechanical ratcheting.

-Another one of the pioneers of intramedullary devices, known as Fitbone, is very similar to the well-accepted procedures done today, but with the exception that it was not as fully internalized as today’s models and required the use of an electric current to activate the nails.
+Another one of the pioneers of intramedullary devices is known as Fitbone.
+This mechanism is very similar to the well-accepted procedures done today with the exception that it was not as fully internalized as today’s models and required the use of an electric current to activate the nails.
 Not to mention, there are countless stories of the Fitbone and past internal nails breaking under the weight.